tlamadon/pytwoway/docs-src/source/readme.rst

 Citation
 --------

-Please use following citation to cite pytwoway in academic publications:
+Please use following citation to cite PyTwoWay in academic publications:

 Bibtex entry::